 Two major barriers keep people from trying intermittent fasting.

 The first barrier is mental.
-You’ve probably been overwhelmed by decides of advice to “eat breakfast in the morning to fire up your metabolism” or “have small, frequent meals or your body will go into starvation mode.”
+You’ve probably been overwhelmed by decides of advice to “eat breakfast in the morning to fire up your metabolism” or “have small, frequent meals or your body will go into starvation mode.” [tweet_quote]We all have deeply ingrained eating patterns—and strong emotional attachments to them.[/tweet_quote]

 Just try explaining why you’re Paleo to someone who follows a typical modern diet and see how far you get!